theohbrothers/Generate-DockerImageVariants/README.md

 # Generate-DockerImageVariants

-Easily generate Docker image variants' build context files.
+A Powershell Module to easily generate Docker image variants' build context files

 ## How to use